ch33zer/blaise.bike/_posts/2021-7-16-day_19_missoula_to_flint_creek_campground.md

 [![]({{ site.baseurl }}/assets/1626454604391210-9.png)]({{ site.baseurl }}/assets/1626454604391210-9.png)
  I pulled into camp and, of course, Kristin and Andy were there.
 I thought they would have been far away today.
 They had met John, another bike tourist and we're sharing a campground.
 He graciously let me join him too.
 John is a character who's been touring for 5 years straight and adventuring for a lot longer.
 I enjoyed hearing his stories.
 There was no water or showers in camp so I filtered my water and set up camp.
 This is truly bear country, the signs are everywhere warning about it.
 I set my food bag far away from my tent, and made sure I had no food.
 Anyways I'm heading to bed, exhausted.
 Night

+Distance: 80ish

+Consumption:
+- Blueberries
+- Breakfast burrito
+- Chai tea
+- Apple
+- Gatorade x2
+- Massive burger
+- Fries
+- Cheesecake
+- Iced teas
+- Chicken wings
+- Fries
+- Snickers
+- Gummy candy
-Distance: 80ishConsumption:BlueberriesBreakfast burritoChai teaAppleGatoradex2Massive burgerFriesCheesecakeIced teasChicken wingsFriesSnickersGummy candyFreeze dried ice cream sandwich from rei
+- Freeze dried ice cream sandwich from rei